Genaro Snijders

-Genaro Rasan Snijders (born 29 July 1989) is a Dutch footballer who plays as a winger at non-professional level for FC Abcoude in the Derde Klasse.
-After retiring from professional football, Snijders worked as an account manager for DTG.
+Genaro Rasan Snijders (born 29 July 1989) is a Dutch former professional footballer who played as a winger.
+After retiring from professional football, Snijders worked as an account manager for DTG, and became technical manager of FC Abcoude.

 Club career

 Youth career

-Born in Amsterdam, the Netherlands, Snijders started his career at local amateur club JOS Watergraafsmeer.
+Born in Amsterdam, Netherlands, Snijders started his career at local amateur club JOS Watergraafsmeer.
 He moved to FC Abcoude as a youngster, an amateur club known for developing top class players like Edson Braafheid, Jeffrey Sarpong and Serginho Greene.
 Snijders was discovered by AZ, and joined their youth academy.
 Because of a conflict with Michel Doesburg, Snijders decided to leave for Vitesse's youth department, Vitesse/AGOVV.
 After a short time, he was promoted to the reserve squad.
 In 2008, he was picked for Vitesse's first team together with fellow team-mates Ricky van Wolfswinkel, Nicky Kuiper and Alexander Büttner.

 Vitesse

-In the 2008–09 Eredivisie season, he played mostly for the reserves, but in first months of 2009 he was picked for the first team by manager Theo Bos.
-On 25 January 2009, Snijders made his debut in professional football, when he replaces Mads Junker in the 87th minute in the derby match against NEC The match ended in a 0–0 draw.
-On 9 March 2009, he extended his contract with Vitesse to 1 July 2011.
+During the 2008–09 Eredivisie campaign, Snijders primarily played for Vitesse's reserve team.
+However, in early 2009, the first team's coach, Theo Bos, selected him to play for the main squad.
+Snijders made his professional debut on 25 January 2009, in a derby against NEC, replacing Mads Junker in the 87th minute of the game, which ended in a 0–0 draw.
+On 9 March 2009, Snijders extended his expiring contract with Vitesse until 2011.

-In 2010, Snijders was loaned out to FC Omniworld.
-He played 11 matches for the second division side, in which he scored three goals.
+In 2010, Snijders was loaned out to FC Omniworld in the second division.
+During his stint with Omniworld, Snijders scored three goals in 11 appearances.